ajmalx55/Bus_schedule/README.md

 - Ensure to be at the boarding point at least 10 minutes before the departure time.
 - Buses will depart at the specified sharp times.
 - For any queries, contact the HackPrix organizing team.

+For Assistance and Queries, Join our Discord Server by clicking [here.](https://discord.com/invite/EbfEhyaNWK)